SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 			<source type="video/webm" src="http://your-video .webm" />
 		</video>

-	It is important that the video (or audio) has the id 'mediafile' otherwise the functions used by the controller will not be able to detect it.
+	It is important that the video (or audio) has the id "mediafile" otherwise the functions used by the controller will not be able to detect it.

 * Caption: